Stories are powerful

 His story reminds us why it’s important to support causes and policies that help individuals with disabilities.

-A nonprofit called Bridges Training Foundation provides additional schooling, social programs, and even work-force placement opportunities for individuals with disabilities.
+A nonprofit called Bridges Training Foundation provides additional schooling, social programs, and even work-placement opportunities for individuals with disabilities.

 The local CVS gave Chris a job and a shuttle-bus program takes him to and from work.

-This nonprofit, his employer, and a shuttle program helps Chris live a more fulfilling life
+A nonprofit, his employer, and a shuttle program helps Chris live a more fulfilling life.
+They give him an opportunity to live beyond a disability.

-Chris can thrive because others are supporting his ambitions.
+Chris can thrive because others are helping him thrive.

-This is why stories matterThey help us understand the struggles of others and why solutions matter.
+This is why stories matterThey help us understand the struggles of others and why solutions are crucial.

 Watch our short documentary about Chris: